-Using product or lifestyle images on an ecommerce site without permission from the photograph’s creator or copyright holder is a crime that — in the United States — carries up to $150,000 penalty.
+Using product or lifestyle images on an ecommerce site without permission from the photograph’s creator or copyright holder is a crime that — in the United States — carries up to a $150,000 penalty.
 So the next time you’re tempted to copy an image from Google, Bing, or (worse yet) a competitor’s website, don’t.

 The aforementioned $150,000 maximum penalty is extreme, perhaps very extreme.
 A relatively small online business guilty of pilfering photographs is far more likely to simply be asked to take down the image.
 But copyrights are still very serious.
-It is important for ecommerce merchants — large and small — to understand which product and lifestyle images may legally used on a commercial website.
+It is important for ecommerce merchants — large and small — to understand which product and lifestyle images may be legally used on a commercial website.

 Misusing Photography Is Theft

 Imagine a small online retail startup.
 A sole proprietor has invested a few thousand dollars in inventory, taken the time to build a website, and is getting ready to sell online.
 Unfortunately, some of the product images a manufacturer supplied are low resolution and a little blurry.

 Our imagined entrepreneur reads a couple of articles online about how to take good product photos, builds a light box, and buys a reasonably good camera for $300.
 After several hours of work, this business owner has produced a dozen or so terrific-looking product shots.
 Finally, this savvy entrepreneur placed a tiny watermark on the images and included a copyright message in the site’s footer.

 A few weeks later, while doing some competitive research, this entrepreneur discovers that a competitor has copied the images and is using them, which is likely very damaging to the entrepreneur’s business.

 In this hypothetical scenario, the owner of the photographs could sue for damages, and might actually get a few thousand dollars.

 Images You May Legally Use on Your Ecommerce Site